iDEP-SDSU/idep/readme.md

 ## Local installation
 Local installation of this software is possible through steps below.
 But it is not supported or updated freqently.
 Local install is for non-profit organizations only.
 For-profit businesses please contact us.

+iDEP and ShinyGO are both under active development, thanks to a grant from NHGRI.
+They have not been fully tested.
+So we are constantly fixing bugs/errors in both source code and sometime database.
+If you install locally, please make sure to check for updates regularily here and download the latest versions of both the source code and database.

 ## To run iDEP and ShinyGO on your local machine (Windows, MacOS, Linux):
 Requirements:
 + More than 250GB available storage